Table of contents

 Stamp out work-from-home burnout before you get there by making sure you take breaks.
 It’s one of the best ways in which you can set a schedule for yourself.

-Both Dan and I like focusing our breaks around food (who doesn’t?), so usually, we take breaks rummaging in the fridge for a healthy snack or some homemade concoction (today it was pumpkin maple oatmeal – just being honest, here!).
+Both Dan and I like focusing our breaks around food (who doesn’t?), so usually, we take breaks rummaging in the fridge for a healthy snack or some homemade concoction (today it was grapes, an apple with honey and some strawberries — yum).

 It seems like burnout could easily happen if you don’t make time for breaks, so set some up, whether mentally or literally in your calendar.

-While your ideal chunk of time off from the job may be a week or a two-week getaway somewhere far away like Myanmar or Taiwan, the fact of the matter is that taking a three- or four-day weekend sometimes even does the trick.
+While your ideal chunk of time off from the job may be a week or a two-week getaway somewhere far away, the fact of the matter is that taking a three- or four-day weekend sometimes even does the trick.

 Prevent burnout by taking mini-trips or mini-vacations, or, there’s always the good old ‘staycation’ where you can stick around your city or region and try things you typically don’t have time to do.